-1) Set goals that are realistic and specific.
+1. Set goals that are realistic and specific.
 Have a set time period as your goal to help you stick to a new fitness regime.
-Write down your plan of action for every day, week, and so on.
+Write down your plan of action for every day, week and so on.
 Start with a plan that you think you can accomplish or exceed.
-For example, walk for 30 minutes, and then run for 20 minutes.
+For example, walk for 30 minutes, then run for 20 minutes.
 See how many times you have to stop and walk each time.
 Eventually, work up to running for 30 minutes.

-3) Put one sneaker in front of the other.
-Many of us waste too much time saying we need to work out but dread the process.
-Get dressed to work out and donít think about the next step.
-If you take it one step at a time, before you know it you will finish the cool-down and feel amazing.
+3. Put one sneaker in front of the other.
+Many of us waste too much time by saying we need to work out but dread the process.
+Get dressed to work out and don't think about the next step.
+If you take it one step at a time, you will finish the cooldown and feel amazing before you know it.

-4) Make yourself an upbeat iPod playlist or CD.
+4. Make yourself an upbeat iPod playlist or CD.
 You can dance around as you clean up at home.
-Or, you can find a hip-hop or African dance class at the gym, learn to belly dance at an adult education class or at the Y, or just plan a girls' night out dancing.
+Or you can find a hip-hop or African dance class at the gym, learn belly-dancing at an adult education class or at the YMCA, or just plan a girls night out dancing.
 You can find a great list on my website.

-5) Make dates to see friends and family and do something that doesn't involve eating and drinking.
-Walk through the park, go biking in summer, ice skate or cross country ski in winter, walk the mall, take a yoga or cardio class, or run on a treadmill right next to your friend.
+5. Make dates to see friends and family and do something that doesn't involve eating and drinking.
+Walk through the park, go biking during the summer or ice skating or cross country skiing during the winter, walk the mall, take a yoga or cardio class, or run on a treadmill next to your friend.

-6) Think of food as a fuel, not as a gift.
-Passing on food that is high in fat and sugar, and take half the portion everyone else heaps onto their plate.
-If you go out to eat, you should pack up half food on your plate in a doggy bag.
+6. Think of food as a fuel, not as a gift.
+Pass on food that is high in fat and sugar, and take half of the portion everyone else heaps onto their plate.
+If you go out to eat, you should pack up half of the food on your plate in a doggy bag.

-8) Follow the food pyramid daily.
-Focus on whole grains, fruits, vegetables, lean protein and calcium, not sweets and fats.
-Also, take a daily multi-vitamin
+8. Focus on whole grains, fruits, vegetables, lean protein and calcium, not sweets and fats.
+Also take a daily multivitamin.

-9) Donít eat any junk food lying around the office.
-Bring healthy, sweet or salty snacks to your desk, such as whole wheat crackers, almonds, grapes, or chocolate soy milk.
-Buy a slow cooker so that you can prepare a healthy meal in the mornings, and itís ready for you when you get home (itís like having a personal chef at home all day, and gives you that extra hour for exercise.)
+9. Don't eat any junk food lying around the office.
+Bring healthy, sweet or salty snacks to your desk, such as whole-wheat crackers, almonds, grapes or chocolate soy milk.
+Buy a slow cooker so that you can prepare a healthy meal in the mornings, and it's ready for you when you get home.
+(It's like having a personal chef at home all day and giving you that extra hour for exercise.)

-10) Drink no more than two alcoholic beverages at parties and events (if necessary, cut extra drinks with spritzers) and have a snack before these events so you don't attack the buffet line.
+10. Drink no more than two alcoholic beverages at parties and events -- if necessary, cut extra drinks with spritzers -- and have a snack beforehand so you don't attack the buffet line.

-15) Pass this advice along.
-I saw a quote once that said ďYou are the average of the five people you hang out with the most.Ē So get your friends to subscribe to a fitness newsletter, such as the NikkiFitness newsletter, and find a partner to work out with and help you make healthy choices at a restaurant.
+15. Pass this advice along.
+I saw a quote once that said: "You are the average of the five people you hang out with the most."
+So encourage your friends to subscribe to a fitness newsletter and find a partner with whom to work out.
+They can help you make healthy choices at a restaurant, too.

-Nikki Fitness is a personal trainer, group exercise instructor, writer and publicist living in New York City.
-She started as a cheerleader at Syracuse University, but became certified in fitness before her beach wedding so that she could get back in shape.
+Nicole Glor, aka Nikki Fitness, is a personal trainer, group exercise instructor, writer and publicist living in New York City.
+She became certified in fitness before her beach wedding so that she could get back in shape.
 Laura, a graduate student, working mom, and military wife, inspired Nikki's Military Wife Workout (MWW) for all military wives.
 Find more articles by Nikki at her article archive.
 Learn more at www.nikkifitness.com.